omarieclaire/clojure-scala-cantrips/README.md

 ## The primary constructor

-Instantiating regular Scala classes is as straightforward as instantiating a Java class.
+Instantiating a regular Scala class is as straightforward as instantiating a Java class.
 The class below;

 *[primary-constructor.scala](src/primary_constructor/scala.scala)*
 ```scala